-- 62. Which of the following has the highest authoritative weight?
+- 62) Which of the following has the highest authoritative weight?

-- A. Text book.
+- A) Tax article.

-- B. Private letter ruling.
+- B) Text book.

-- C. Revenue ruling.
+- C) Private letter ruling.

-- D. Tax service.
+- D) Tax service.

-- E. Tax article.
+- E) Revenue ruling.

-- 63. Which of the following has the highest authoritative weight?
+- 63) Which of the following has the highest authoritative weight?

-- A. Legislative regulation.
+- A) Action on decision.

-- B. Private letter ruling.
+- B) Private letter ruling.

-- C. Revenue ruling.
+- C) Revenue procedure.

-- D. Action on decision.
+- D) Legislative regulation.

-- E. Revenue procedure.
+- E) Revenue ruling.

-- 64. Josephine is considering taking a 6-month rotation in Paris for her job.
+- 64) Josephine is considering taking a 6-month rotation in Paris for her job.
 Which type of authority may be especially helpful in determining the tax consequences of Josephine's job in Paris?

-- A. Determination letter.
+- A) Private letter ruling.

-- B. Private letter ruling.
+- B) Revenue procedure.

-- C. Tax treaty.
+- C) Tax treaty.

-- D. Regulation.
+- D) Regulation.

-- E. Revenue procedure.
+- E) Determination letter.

-- 65. Generally, code sections are arranged (grouped together):
+- 65) Generally, code sections are arranged (grouped together):

-- A. chronologically.
+- A) by topic.

-- B. by topic.
+- B) randomly.

-- C. randomly.
+- C) chronologically.

-- D. by length.
+- D) by length.

-- E. None of the above.
+- E) None of the choices are correct.

-66. Which of the following has the lowest authoritative weight?
+- 66) Which of the following has the lowest authoritative weight?

-- A. Legislative regulation.
+- A) Private letter ruling.

-- B. Private letter ruling.
+- B) Revenue procedure.

-- C. Revenue ruling.
+- C) Revenue ruling.

-- D. Interpretative regulation.
+- D) Legislative regulation.

-- E. Revenue procedure.
+- E) Interpretative regulation.

-- 67. Which judicial doctrine means that a court will rule consistently with its previous rulings and the rulings of higher courts with appellate jurisdiction?
+- 67) Which judicial doctrine means that a court will rule consistently with its previous rulings and the rulings of higher courts with appellate jurisdiction?

-- A. Judicial hierarchy.
+- A) Judicial hierarchy.

-- B. The Goldman rule.
+- B) The Goldman rule.

-- C. Judicial consistency.
+- C) Stare decisis.

-- D. Stare decisis.
+- D) Judicial consistency.

-- E. None of the above.
+- E) None of the choices are correct.

-68. The regulation with the lowest authoritative weight is the:
+- 68) The regulation with the lowest authoritative weight is the:

-- A. Procedural regulation.
+- A) Proposed regulation.

-- B. Interpretative regulation.
+- B) Legislative regulation.

-- C. Proposed regulation.
+- C) Interpretative regulation.

-- D. Legislative regulation.
+- D) Procedural regulation.

-- E. None of the above.
+- E) None of the choices are correct.

-- 69. Princess, who resides in the 2nd Circuit, recently found a circuit court case that is favorable to her income tax research question.
+- 69) Princess, who resides in the 2nd Circuit, recently found a circuit court case that is favorable to her income tax research question.
 Which of the following circuits would she prefer to have issued the opinion?

-- A. 2nd Circuit.
+- A) Federal Circuit.

-- B. Federal Circuit.
+- B) 2nd Circuit.

-- C. 1st Circuit.
+- C) 1st Circuit.

-- D. 2nd Circuit or the Federal Circuit.
+- D) 2nd Circuit or the Federal Circuit.

-- E. None of the above.
+- E) None of the choices are correct.

-- 70. Jaime recently found a "favorable" trial level court opinion directly on point for her tax question.
+- 70) Jaime recently found a "favorable" trial level court opinion directly on point for her tax question.
 Which trial level court would she prefer to have issued the opinion?

-- A. Tax Court.
+- A) District Court.

-- B. District Court.
+- B) Tax Court.

-- C. Circuit Court.
+- C) Circuit Court.

-- D. Divorce Court.
+- D) Divorce Court.

-- E. None of the above.
+- E) None of the choices are correct.

-- 71. Which of the following committees typically initiates tax legislation?
+- 71) Which of the following committees typically initiates tax legislation?

-- A. House Ways and Means Committee.
+- A) Joint Conference Committee.

-- B. Joint Conference Committee.
+- B) House Ways and Means Committee.

-- C. Senate Finance Committee.
+- C) Senate Finance Committee.

-- D. Senate Tax Committee.
+- D) Senate Tax Committee.

-- E. None of the above.
+- E) None of the choices are correct.